itsemirhanengin/react-starter/README.md

-# React Starter
+# React starter kit

 ## 📖 <span style="margin-right: 10px"></span>  About

-A React Starter kit that focuses on simlicity.
+A React starter kit that focuses on simlicity.

 <br />